 Treating Astigmatism with Eyewear, Contacts, and Surgery

+According to the American Academy of Ophthalmology, most people have some degree of astigmatism.
+This common vision condition may be present at birth or develop over time, and its severity can change throughout life.
 If you think you might have astigmatism, or if you’ve recently been diagnosed with astigmatism, read on to learn more about some of the available astigmatism treatment options.

 Types of Astigmatism